 48. Brick Lane

 Fancy a spicy curry?
 Brick Lane in London’s East End is the go-to destination for authentic Bangladeshi cuisine.
 Work up your appetite beforehand at Brick Lane’s weekend flea market, where you can browse the stalls for vintage clothes, handmade jewellery and music.

 Willing to travel to satisfy your craving for south Asian cuisine?
 Check out these helpful hints for Canadians travelling to India for the first time!

 Dance your heart out at Europe’s biggest street festival.
 Since 1964, the Notting Hill Carnival has brought Londoners together on the August Bank Holiday weekend to celebrate Caribbean culture through delicious food, steel bands, and Calypso tunes.

 Can’t get enough of the Caribbean?
-Check out the best the Cayman Islands have to offer!
+Check out the best things to do in the Cayman Islands.